bliston/SFZero/README.md

 Before building the plugin, it's necessary to

 * copy the modules/SFZero folder as a childfolder to your Juce modules folder.
-* load `SFZero.jucer` into your IntroJucer tool and save the project again.
+* load `plugin/SFZero.jucer` into your IntroJucer tool and save the project again.
 This should regenerate the project build definitions with the proper links to your Juce module location.